fcogrodrigues/ml-plataform/README.md

 - 🚫 **Authentication/Authorization** was not implemented for this MVP.

 - 🚫 **Logs, Monitoring and Metrics** not included in this MVP; these can be added later for **operational observability**.

+- 🚫 **Distributed Cache** not included in this MVP; these can be added later for Redis use

 ---